Our Approach to Grantmaking

 • PEOPLE WITH DISABILITIES

-• RURAL LOW-INCOME COMMUNITIES
+• LOW-INCOME COMMUNITIES

 EHF’s service area includes seven counties and three Sovereign Tribal Nations in the northeastern corner of Washington.